-In his hilarious comedy, Skipping Christmas, John Grisham parodies holiday traditions that arise simply out of convention or in obeisance to commercialism, which we (like Grisham) seek to subvert.
+In his hilarious comedy, Skipping Christmas, John Grisham parodies holiday traditions that arise simply out of convention or in obeisance to commercialism, nationalism and civic religion which we (like Grisham) seek to subvert.
 Rather than obligatory recital performances conducted with grim resolve, our traditions are joyous jazz improvisations on a recurring theme.
 Rather than adding even more commitments to an already over-long list of holiday to-do’s, they breathe life into the season by creating space for joyous memories together.

 This year try reading aloud the nativity account from Luke, asking others to shout at every word they hear that is either joy or a word derived from joy (rejoice, overjoyed, etc.).
 You’ll be surprised at the chaos that will ensue!
 As Tolkien wrote: